-The University Galleries steward two collections of fine art prints and Native American objects.
-Together, these collections are comprised of almost 4,000 objects, from early Native American jars to prints by contemporary artists.
-Objects are available to the USD community for study, research, and discussion.
-University classes across disciplines are welcome to use these collections to enhance their curriculum.
-Public access to these collections is also available by appointment.
+The University Galleries steward several distinct collections: original prints, documentary photographs, and Native American material culture.
+Taken together these collections comprise roughly 5000 unique objects, from paleolithic tools to contemporary works of art.
+Our goal is to make these objects available to the USD community for study, research, discussion, and personal enjoyment.
+University classes from all disciplines are welcome to consult these collections and we encourage their active integration into the curriculum.
+Public access to collections that are not currently on view is also possible, by appointment.

 The David W. May CollectionThe David W. May American Indian Collection aims to cultivate the campus and the community's knowledge, awareness, and understanding of American Indians--especially those of the Southwest--through their art and other artifacts.
 Research is encouraged, both by the students and faculty of the University of San Diego, as well as academicians from the community.
 Presently the Collection is composed of over 2500 objects, including basketry, pottery, wood carvings, jewelry, textiles, paintings, fetishes, ceremonial costumes and accessories, stone tools, cradleboards, and dolls.
 These are used to explore Native American art and material culture, both past and present.

 Students can research objects for class projects or independent study.
 Additional opportunities for using the collection, such as curating a Print Room Project, can be gained through an internship with University Galleries.